Pelkhier/typest/README.md

 -   User-friendly interface for an enjoyable experience.
 -   Open-source and customizable for your specific needs.

+## Desktop App

+This app has an offline desktop version, but still under development, if you want to contribute to that project you can visit [Typest App repo](https://github.com/Pelkhier/typest-app) and download the demo from there.

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute, please follow our [contribution guidelines](https://github.com/Pelkhier/sveltype/blob/main/CONTRIBUTING.md) and create a pull request.
+If you'd like to contribute, please follow our [contribution guidelines](https://github.com/Pelkhier/typest/blob/main/CONTRIBUTING.md) and create a pull request.
 Whether you're a developer, designer, or writer, your contributions are valuable.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Pelkhier/sveltype/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Pelkhier/typest/blob/main/LICENSE.md) file for details.